Keem Beach on the western end of Achill Island is one of the Wild Atlantic Way’s greatest treasures.

 What to Do Nearby

-Achill Island has a huge amount of things to do, from scenic drives to outdoor activities such as surfing, kitesurfing and countless more.
-We have put together an extensive list of things you can see and do on the island.
+Achill Island has a great number of things to do, be it exploring the Atlantic Drive, taking in the views at Minaun or surfing at Keel.
+We have put together an extensive list of things you can see and do on the island here.

 Westport